Rezuanul-Islam-Fahim/anonymous_chat/README.md

 #### 3. Trigger Workflow

-- Create a Pull Request to master/main branch
+- Create a Pull Request to the main branch
 - Or manually: `Actions → Build Flutter APK and Deploy to Appetize → Run workflow`

 #### 4. Access Your Build